gabeguo/FingerprintMatching/README.md

     cd Interpretability
     python cnn_layer_visualization.py --model_path [path to embedder weights] --output_folder [folder where you want output] --conv_layer [convolutional layer id]

-    The convolutional layer id is given from the ResNet1-18 architecture as follows: x.y.convz where x = block #, y = sub-block (1 or 2), and z = first or second conv layer (1 or 2)
+The convolutional layer id is given from the ResNet1-18 architecture as follows: x.y.convz where x = block #, y = sub-block (1 or 2), and z = first or second conv layer (1 or 2).
+For example "7.1.conv2" would represent the 7th block, first sub-block, and second conv2 layer within the sub-block.

 ## Supplements